Importance of Swastika (卐) In Indian Culture

 Swastik (Swastika, 卐) is a very sacred symbol for Hindus and it represents peace, luck, hope, harmony, and prosperity.
 It is considered as the symbol of God Shree Ganesha, Lord Vishnu, and the seat of the sun.

 The Swastik enjoys a special importance in Indian culture.
 The sign of swastika in Central Asia countries is considered an indicator of Manglik and good fortune.

 The word Swastika in the Sanskrit language means auspicious (Khushali) and it symbolizes the welcoming of auspiciousness and driving away evils.
 The importance of the swastika has been explained in all religions.
 It is also known by different names in different countries.

 Four thousand years ago, civilizations of the Indus Valley also got swastika marks.
 In Nepal, it is worshiped by the name of Heramb.
 Swastik symbol is used to win weapons in Mesopotamia.
 Hitler also adopted this swastika sign.

-Swastik can be seen drawn in temples, house entrance, during festivals like Diwali as it represents good luck and well being.
-It is made in red color as red color holds paramount of importance in Indian culture as we use it in form of vermilion, roli, or kumkum.
+Swastik can be seen drawn in temples, house entrances, during festivals like Diwali as it represents good luck and well-being.
+It is made in red color as red color holds paramount importance in Indian culture as we use it in form of vermilion, roli, or kumkum.
 The red color symbolizes bravery and victory.
-Red color also shows love, adventure, and courage.
+The red color also shows love, adventure, and courage.
 Apart from religious significance, the red color is also considered right from a scientific point of view.
-Red color affects the physical and mental level of a person.
+Red color affects the physical and mental levels of a person.

 According to Vastu Shastra, there are four directions in the Swastika East, West, North, and South.
 Therefore, it is worshiped in every Hindu auspiciousness, and in the same way, it is worship in some form in every religion.